 The Pre-wash Controversy

-To wash or not to wash fabric before you begin.
-This can be a question for garment and quilt makers.
-Usually it is because you are uncertain if the fabric will shrink and/or dyes in the fabric will bleed and ruin everything in the washing machine.
-I will address dyes of years ago versus the dyes now used in quality fabric; using dye catchers in the wash; and, how you can set the colors in the fabric so they will not dull with washings all with something found in most households.
+To wash or not to wash fabric before you begin is a personal choice. or may depend on the size of the fabric.
+Uncertainties such as if the fabric will shrink and/or dyes in the fabric will bleed are part of the decision.
+I will address dyes of years ago versus the dyes now used in quality fabric, using dye catchers in the wash, and, how you can set the colors in the fabric so they will not dull with washings.

 You have finished piecing the top and must decide how it will get quilted.
 What is next?
-Will you pay a long arm quilter to quilt it for you?
-Or, will you hand quilt it?
+Will you pay for a longarm quilter to quilt for you?
+Or will you hand quilt it?
 Instead, you could free motion quilt it on your home machine.
 Whichever you decide, your quilt will only be one step away from completion.
 Adding the binding turns your quilt sandwich into a finished creation!

-The next step to a completed quilt is binding the edges to cover the raw edges and batting and give it a finished look.
+The last step to a completed quilt is binding the edges.
+Binding is covering the raw edges and batting for a finished look.
 Many ways to bind will be an interesting post to help you decide which method you prefer to have a completed project.